OlfatSeid/Gradio/README.md

 ---

 ## License
 This project uses pre-trained models from Hugging Face.
-Please check their license terms before deploying this application in a commercial environment.

 ---